Loading...

 Portion Control

-Reduce the portion size of steamed rice you consume.
-Smaller portions can help moderate the glucose response.
+Reduce the portion size of both masoor dal and steamed rice.
+Smaller portions can lead to a lower rise in glucose levels.

 Choose Whole Grains